 He left one top-ranked rushing corps, and came to another.

-Having spent four years with Frank Gore and Kendall Hunter in San Francsico, new Bills RB
+Having spent four years with Frank Gore and Kendall Hunter in San Francsico, new Bills RB Anthony Dixon no stranger to working with a power duo like the one he'll find in C.J.
+Spiller and Fred Jackson.

 "I've watched those guys over the last couple years and I'm definitely a fan of their game," said Dixon of the Bills rushers.
 "I'm just excited to get a chance to get around them and work with them, see what I can learn.
 I'm a high-energy guy.
 I'm just excited to get down here and help out."